Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Airfare to and from Barcelona, Spain (can be arranged by us if you'd like)

-Pricing and Enrollment: If you are interested in signing up, please fill out this form.
-You'll then receive follow-up enrollment instructions and cost details for the trip.
+If you are interested in signing up and traveling with us, please fill out this form.
+You'll then receive follow-up enrollment instructions and more details about the trip.

 Contact: